 ULTIMATE FREEDOM - You are able to be of service and do good – the only true freedom without any expectation of recognition and regardless of others’ actions.

-Although there are several things that make GOGI unique from other programs operating in prisons, there are two that really stand out.
-First GOGI was designed by prisoners for prisoners; what that means is that all of the material that GOGI produces are a result of inmates saying we need to learn this.
+Although GOGI may be delivered in a familiar “program” format, GOGI is not a program and far more inter-faith in nature and delivery.
+GOGI is a positive culture and a way of choosing to live one’s life, uniting all cultures, religions and races in the goal of making more positive decisions.
+GOGI was designed by prisoners for prisoners; what that means is that all of the material that GOGI produces are a result of inmates saying we need to learn this.
 The tools and their names were decided by prisoners.
 The tools parallel proven psychological and behavioral theories, but are presented in the prisoners’ own words.
 This allows them to be accessible and internalized by the prison population.
 The second unique element of GOGI that makes is stand out, specifically in regards to other programming offered to inmates is GOGI itself does not advocate a certain religion or spiritual belief, but rather GOGI can be used as a companion to any religion that the participant adheres to.
 Students of various religious sects have commented on how when they study their religious material and GOGI together they find elements of GOGI in their sacred texts.
 This has been said by adherents of Sunni Islam, Mormonism, Judaism, Evangelical Christianity, Catholicism, and several other sets and religions.

 The event in the video that will be submitted with this report is a video showing the weekly Friday night GOGI event at CTF Soledad in Soledad, CA. As is evident in the video GOGI transcends the racial divides that are so often present in US prisons.
-The participants of that particular GOGI group include members who are former members of the Aryan Brotherhood, Peckerwoods (White Supremacist Gangs), Black Panthers, Bloods, Crips (African-American Gangs), Bulldogs, Nuestra Familia (Hspanic Gangs).
+The participants of that particular GOGI group include members who are former members of the Aryan Brotherhood, Peckerwoods (White Supremacist Gangs), Black Panthers, Bloods, Crips (African-American Gangs), Bulldogs, Nuestra Familia (Hispanic Gangs).
 This transcendence of race, religion, and gang affiliation is not unique to the event at CTF Soledad for GOGI, because GOGI has universal truths that participants can relate to regardless of their background.
 It is not unreachable psychological jargon, but is words and art that are created by their own, by people in similar situations.
 It is this relatability that makes GOGI so successful in changing individual lives and prison culture.